 Food Service Apps

-It should come as no surprise that food services apps are taking off, and that includes all kinds of apps, from restaurant and café own apps, like the My Starbucks Barista app, to takeaway services like Just Eat and Uber Eats where people can order from any restaurant and get delivery to their homes.
+It should come as no surprise that mobile ordering app and food services apps are taking off, and that includes all kinds of apps, from restaurant and café own apps, like the My Starbucks Barista app, to takeaway services like Just Eat and Uber Eats where people can order from any restaurant and get delivery to their homes.

 As a restaurant, you need to be thinking about what opportunities lay in these apps, and whether it’s something you want to register for or develop yourself.
 This is the way the modern world is heading, so it’s important you start considering what this means to you.